Telucero/Taylor_Portfolio/README.md

 # Projects

   # Python - Cocktail Drink Information
-In this program, I utlized an API that provided information on 500+ drinks, from there I developed code to pull-out drinks from the cocktail Dictionary by using Keys to get their respective values.
-This program, provides the inputted drink's ingredients and recipe with the appropriate measurements and instruction.
+In this program, I utilized an API that provided information on 500+ drinks, from there I developed code to pull-out drinks from the cocktail Dictionary by using Keys to get their respective values.
+This program provides the inputted drink's ingredients and recipe with the appropriate measurements and instruction.

   # Python - Artist Recommender
 In this project, I used the musicgraph API to pull information on popular artists based on total followers, popularity, and genre to provide possible recommendations the user might like.
 This then outputs a visual providing information on why this artist was chosen.